 Because nervous Distemper is untreatable vaccination is the only safeguard against the disease.

-Parvovirus is common in worldwide.
+Parvovirus is common worldwide.
 It is a severe intestinal disease where vomiting and diarrhea lead to dehydration.
 Affected dogs need intensive nursing, and often die despite care.
-Vaccination is the best way to prevent this disease, and should continue once a year once the puppy shots have been given.
+Vaccination is the best way to prevent this disease and should continue once a year once the puppy shots have been given.

 Veterinarians are still seeing cases of parvovirus from time to time so that the virus is still widespread throughout the dog community.
 Most cases seen are young animals that have not been vaccinated, but we still encounter cases where owners merely confined their pets instead of having them vaccinated, having assumed that the virus would disappear once the number of cases waned in their particular area.

 Unfortunately, some misinformation has been spread within the pedigree dog breeding fraternity.

 Assertions that the vaccine causes sterility in female dogs or that it produces heart disease in later life are absolute without foundation.
 Careful analysis of the results of the vaccination program has been undertaken and has proved that vaccination using the specific killed parvovirus vaccine is remarkably safe and effective if used according to recommendations.

 Puppies should receive their first vaccination with their initial distemper vaccination at 6 weeks.
 If the puppy is to be exposed to large numbers of dogs or taken to places such as dog shows or boarding kennels, another vaccination should be given 3 weeks later.
 At 14 to 16 weeks another vaccination should be given in conjunction with the distemper hepatitis vaccination.